 Studies have found that lavender oil can improve your sleep and eliminate insomnia because it works as a sedative.
 Similarly, chamomile is great for stress reduction.
 Whether it is from the essential oil, tea, or any other form, it will help your body stay calm.

 Many people find that reading 30 minutes before they go to bed helps them get to sleep faster.
 This gives your body a chance to slow down and let go of any racing thoughts.

 5. Skip late night snacks

 Avoid sugary sweets, simple carbs, juice, or high-glycemic fruit just before bed.
 As they can spike blood sugar and boost your energy.
-Instead try a little bit of protein with a vegetable or a small amount of carbohydrates with protein.
+Instead, try a little bit of protein with a vegetable or a small number of carbohydrates with protein.